 Whats Included?

-- All the Meals (6 Breakfast, 7 Lunch, and 6 Dinner) and accommodation during the trek.
+- All the Meals (6 Breakfast, 7 Lunch, and 6 Dinner) during the trek.

 - Trekking permit.